FiloSottile/yubikey-agent/README.md

 `yubikey-agent` only officially supports YubiKeys set up with `yubikey-agent -setup`.

 In practice, any PIV token with an RSA or ECDSA P-256 key and certificate in the Authentication slot should work, with any PIN and touch policy.
+Simply skip the setup step and use `ssh-add -L` to view the public key.

 `yubikey-agent -setup` generates a random Management Key and [stores it in PIN-protected metadata](https://pkg.go.dev/github.com/go-piv/piv-go/piv?tab=doc#YubiKey.SetMetadata).
 Note that this is a different scheme from the `ykman` one, which enables PIN bruteforcing.